NarayananAmudha/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

- **During Weekends there is more activity in all time intervals comparing to weekdays, where more activities are in earlier time interval.**
+ **During Weekends activity is almost uniform in all time intervals comparing to weekdays, where more activities are in earlier time interval.**